GLab/glab.github.io/manuals/user/element/device/full.md

 To learn more about the creation of images, consult the [developer's manual](/manuals/dev).

+### Executable Archives

+Executable archives can be uploaded only when the device is _prepared_.
+However, download, custom status, and execution monitoring are also available while the device is started.
+Automatic execution is possible only when [nlXTP guest modules](../image#nlXTP) are installed on the image.

+The archive directory is **not** part of the device's image.
+It is a separate device which is mounted separately by your system.

 ### Technologies
 ToMaTo supports the following technologies for full virtualization:
 * KVM (preferred) (in stable, but not deployed)